Integrate Systems with a Transform

 Add a Component to represent a SateSphere software component that receives the InertialStates STANAG4586 message type

-- Add a Component and name it
+- Add another component and name it

 SS_STANAG